 Hot food take aways will normally be required to provide a litter bin outside the premises at all times when the business is open.
-Where necessary, one or more litter bins may also be required within the surrounding area.
+Where necessary, a litter bin may also be required within the surrounding area.

-- 5.32 Litter is inherently unsightly and causes considerable annoyance to residents and adjoining businesses.
+- 5.32 Litter is inherently unsightly and causes considerable annoyance toresidents and adjoining businesses.
 It also raises concern about the potential attraction of pests and vermin.
 Irrespective of how careful the owner/operator is, hot food take aways have the potential to generate a significant amount of litter because customers need to dispose of food wrappings/containers after the food is consumed.
-The problem, however, may actually be more likely to arise at some distance from the premises. - 5.33 Objectors often quote litter dropped by the clientele of hot food take aways as a reason for refusing permission for a hot food take away.
-Although the proprietor has no control over whether patrons drop litter, this is still a potential negative impact of a proposal on the surrounding area, which can be diminished through the provision of litter bins. - 5.34 A condition may be attached to planning permission to require the operator to provide a bin outside the premises at all times when the business is open.
-Where a litter bin is required it should be positioned so as not to create any obstruction that would unduly restrict the free flow of pedestrians or wheelchair users.
-The bin should also be positioned so that it does not impede visibility splays and sight lines required for adjacent junctions and major access points.
+The problem, however, may actually be more likely to arise at some distance from the premises. - 5.33 Objectors often quote litter dropped by clientele of hot food take aways as a reason for refusing permission for a hot food take away.
+However, the dropping of litter by customers is not within the control of the proprietor.
+Nevertheless, whilst this is essentially outside their control, the proprietor should make every effort to keep the area around the premises litter-free.
+A condition may be attached to planning permission to require the operator to provide a bin outside the premises at all times when the business is open.
 Details of the design and siting of the bin should be submitted with all planning applications.
-If information is not submitted with an application, it may be refused on the grounds of insufficient information.
-If the bin is to be sited on a public highway it may also be necessary to apply for a license from the city council's Highway Services department.
-If you require further information on licenses you should contact Highway Services on 0161 909 6505.
+If information is not submitted with an application, it may be refused on the grounds of insufficient information. - 5.34 In areas where there is already a sufficient provision of bins within the vicinity, it may not always be necessary for the operator of a hot food take away to provide a bin. - 5.35 This policy supplements UDP Policies S4 and DES7